 Without limiting section 97(1), this Act does not require exempt matter to be published or to be included in a notice or certificate under this Act.

-109. Offence of unlawful access
+109. Personal information of another etc., obtaining access to by deceit etc. is offence

 A person who, in order to gain access to a document containing —